The Nun (2018 film): Plot

 In 1952 Romania, two Roman Catholic nuns living at the Saint Cartha's monastery are attacked by an unseen evil force.
-The surviving nun, Sister Victoria, flees the attacker, a demon appearing as a nun, and hangs herself.
+The surviving nun, Sister Victoria, flees the attacker, a demon appearing as a nun, and hangs herself to avoid being used as a vessel by the demon.
 Her body is discovered by Frenchie, a villager who transports supplies to the nuns.

 Upon learning of the incident, The Vatican sends Father Burke with Sister Irene, a nun in her novitiate, to Romania to investigate.
 The pair meet Frenchie and travel to the abbey, where they examine Victoria's body and take a key from her corpse.
 They then meet the Abbess, who informs them that because the nuns observe silence during the night, they must return the next day.
 Frenchie decides to leave the convent while Father Burke and Sister Irene stay behind.
 As Frenchie is leaving, he is attacked by a demonic entity in the form of Sister Victoria's corpse.
 Later that night, Burke is rescued by Irene after being lured by hallucinations of a boy he failed to save after a botched exorcism and is buried alive in the graveyard by the demonic entity.

 Irene and Burke return to the abbey the next day, but only Irene can enter, as it is cloistered.
 She meets the other nuns and learns that they pray constantly, swapping shifts, to keep the entity at bay.
 The abbey was built in the Dark Ages as a castle for the Duke of St. Carta, an influential aristocrat obsessed with the occult.
 The duke summoned the demon through a rift in the catacombs but was killed by Christian knights, who sealed the rift with a vial filled with the Blood of Christ and reclaimed the abbey to contain the evil.
 But the bombings during World War II reopened the rift, unleashing the entity.
 Through a book he saw and took after being buried alive, Burke identifies the demon as Valak and discovers the Abbess has been dead all along.